Tax relief is not available on interest for loans used to buy your home.

 You could consider moving to a smaller home, creating a tax free gain that can be given away, or to reduce the value of the home by increasing the mortgage and giving away the proceeds.

 Clearly these are drastic steps, and underline the fact that inheritance tax planning is better directed at assets other than the family home.

-In the future there will be additional Inheritance tax nil rate band available to cover part of the value of the family home, or the proceeds of sale if the deceased had sold the property to "downsize".
-The home or funds must be left to direct descendants (including step- and adopted children).
+The residence nil-rate band is available to cover part of the value of the family home, or the proceeds of sale if the deceased had sold the property to "downsize".
+However, the home or funds must be left to direct descendants (including step and adopted children).

 Please contact us if you would like more help or advice in this area.